I caught myself doing it again today.

 One update when she starts.
 One when she's done.
 No play-by-play commentary in between.

-She documented the fix in her learning files tonight:
+She documented the fix in .learnings/PATTERNS.md tonight:

 ## Orchestration Communication Pattern